paoloranoso/PRCocos2DLibraryHelpers/README.md

 Installation
 ------------
-Simply drag and drop the whole folder into your cocos2d-iphone project, and #import "PRCocos2DLibraryHelpers" wherever need.
+Simply drag and drop the whole folder into your cocos2d-iphone project, and #import "PRCocos2DLibraryHelpers" wherever needed.
+If you're lazy like me, #import it in your precompiled header(.pch) file(s).

 Documentation